smeteo/Data_Science_and_Machine_Learning/4. Machine Learning/2. Logistic Regression/.ipynb_checkpoints/Readme-checkpoint.md

 __'Daily Time Spent on Site':__ consumer time on site in minutes
 __'Age'                     :__ cutomer age in years
 __'Area Income'             :__ Avg.
 Income of geographical area of consumer
-__'Daily Internet Usage':__ Avg. minutes a day consumer is on the internet
+__'Daily Internet Usage'    :__ Avg. minutes a day consumer is on the internet
 __'Ad Topic Line':__ Headline of the advertisement
 __'City':__ City of consumer
 __'Male':__ Whether or not consumer was male